SSAGESLabs/PySAGES/docs/notebooks/Umbrella_Integration_PySAGES_HOOMD.md

 ```

 <!-- #region id="_xFSKCpKb6XF" -->
 What is left after the run is evaluating the resulting histograms for each of the replicas.
-For better visibility we group the histogram into 4 separate plots.
-This also helps to demonstrate that the histrogram overlap.
+For a better visibility, we group the histogram into 4 separate plots.
+This also helps to demonstrate that the histograms overlap.
 <!-- #endregion -->

 ```python colab={"base_uri": "https://localhost:8080/", "height": 265} id="OOpagwvlb3_d" outputId="62b507a1-d404-4924-ec1b-00b9d3f39085"